ItochiNim/SwitchIM/README.md

 Japanese need `Alt` + \` to switch input method to `Hiragana`<br/>
 Korean need `AltGR` to swith input method to `Hangul`.<br/>

-This script looks to simplify that using `LeftCtrl` to switch layouts<br/>
+This script looks to simplify that using `RightCtrl` to switch layouts<br/>
 and `AltGR` to switch input methods.<br/>

 ### How to use it